Important Factors of Being a Great Corporate Magician in Dallas

 1. Top-notch communication

 I think fast and efficient communication isn't a bonus- it's a must.
-Taking too long to respond to a client inquiry could mean that I've lost a deal with a valued corporate client.
+Taking too long to respond to a corporate client inquiry could mean that I've lost a deal with a valued corporate client.
 I have a little story that sealed the deal for an Apple Watch sale for me.
 As some of you may know, my wife works as a commercial actress and print model.
 Her agent emailed her about a really great direct booking, no audition needed!
 The catch was that they needed her availability response immediately.
 She isn't too great about keeping her phone on her, so that email went unread for a whopping two hours.
 By the time she read it, they had booked the alternate, and she felt awful for missing out on such a big client.

 When I communicate with clients, I make sure to be clear, thorough, and organized.
 I have all their pertinent information gathered into one file so it can be accessed in one click.
 I make sure I've asked all the questions I needed to ask well in advance so I'm not scrambling for answers at the last minute.

 I think this goes without saying, but being professional while doing magic for corporate events is a must.
 This could mean something different for many people.
 To me, being professional begins with a professional appearance.
 I always make sure I get a haircut and beard trim regularly.
-I drink tons of water every day, and I've actually become quite fond of this clay mask- both habits make my skin look better onstage.
+I drink tons of water every day, and I've actually become quite fond of the Erno Lazlo clay mask- both habits make my skin look better onstage.

 I'm also sure to have my shirts dry cleaned and starched; my suits steamed and free of any fuzz; and my shoes clean and polished.
 I think a magician's wardrobe says a lot about him, including the type of magical performance you can expect.
 I hope mine shouts, "clean-humored corporate magician whose tricks will keep you up at night".